 Most items are dyed using an eco-bundling technique paired with a naturally dyed screen printed illustration.
 This, in return, means that most items are extremely time intensive.
-Dyed fabric goes through a series of scouring, mordanting, bundling, waiting, washing, printing, waiting, steaming, washing, ironing, and sometimes batiking, indigo dipping, washing, ironing and finally, hand hemming.
+Dyed fabric goes through a series of scouring, mordanting, bundling, waiting, washing, printing, waiting, steaming, washing, ironing, & sometimes batiking, indigo dipping, washing, ironing & finally, hand hemming.
 Most of my work is experimental, so it is quite possible that some textiles involve further steps.
-In a permanent state of work in progress, I am constantly researching materials and techniques to ensure that I am developing work using the most ethical goods and processes with the least amount of environmental impact.
+In a permanent state of work in progress, I am constantly researching materials and techniques to ensure that I am developing products using the most ethical goods and processes with the least amount of environmental impact.

 Click here for updates & details about my PROCESS.